 This is a difficult period for your friend or family member.
-Having a better understanding about what she is facing during this time will make it so you can provide better support and will have more patience in the process.
+Having a better understanding of what she/he is facing during this time will help you be a better support and understand the importance of being patient with the process.